fjvallarino/monomer/tasks.md

   - Add widgetFindByPath
   - Do something about Serialise.
 Temporarily hide from composite?
     - Added WidgetModel typeclass.
 Provides a way of not forcing users to implement Serialise
+  - Allow opting out of scroll bar overlaid on top of content

 - Pending
   - Add header in all files, indicating license and documenting what the module does